 The company is highly involved in charities and sponsorships.
 Some of their better-known contributions include the annual sale of the Holiday Duck, which sees all proceeds go to children’s cancer research, and their sponsorship of the Jackie Robinson Award to high school baseball players.
 The baseball award is presented at a charity event, with proceeds going to a children’s hospital.

-Aflac today writes a range of supplemental health insurance and life insurance policies, and still does the vast majority of their business through payroll deduction policies.
+Today the insurer writes a range of supplemental health and life policies and still does the vast majority of their business through payroll deduction policies.
 Products are offered through employers as group plans as well as individually.

 The company’s global headquarters remains in Columbus, Georgia.
-Policies are sold through agents, and quotes can be obtained by phone or via a quote request form on the company website.
+Policies are sold through independent insurance agents, and Aflac insurance quotes can be obtained by phone or via a quote request form on the company website.